ivo-toby/contentful-mcp/README.md

 This MCP Server enables Claude (or other agents that can consume MCP resources) to update, delete content, spaces and content-models.
 So be sure what you allow Claude to do with your Contentful spaces!

+This MCP-server is not officially supported by Contentful (yet)